Skip to main content

 Reasoning Patterns — Think Step-by-Step, Compare, Demonstrate

 Reasoning patterns guide how the LLM thinks, not just what it produces.
 These are the patterns that separate mediocre prompts from excellent ones.
-Research by Wei et al. (2022) showed that chain-of-thought prompting significantly improves accuracy on arithmetic, commonsense, and symbolic reasoning tasks compared to direct prompting.
+Research by Wei et al. (2022) showed that chain-of-thought prompting significantly improves accuracy on arithmetic, commonsense, and symbolic reasoning tasks.
+If you want the LLM to return structured JSON instead of free text, pair these patterns with Structured Output techniques.

 Pattern 9: Chain-of-Thought

 Chain-of-thought (CoT) prompting asks the model to show its reasoning before giving a final answer.
-This is not just about transparency — forcing the model to reason step-by-step genuinely improves accuracy on math, logic, and multi-step problems.
+This genuinely improves accuracy on math, logic, and multi-step problems -- not just transparency.
+For a deep dive into CoT variants including zero-shot CoT and self-consistency, see our Chain-of-Thought Prompting tutorial.

 Chain-of-thought prompt template